UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 ### Parts
 * 20 m litz wire with 1.5 mm² cross section.
 We recommend having half in red and half in blue/black.
 Depending on the placement of the components, you might need more or less wire.
 However, you should aim at keeping it as short as possible.
 * TODO litz wire with 2.5 mm² cross section.
-* 60 &times; wire connectors, e.g. *WAGO 221-2411.* Due to the number of connections that need to be made, we strongly advise against soldering them.
+* 60 &times; wire connectors, e.g. *WAGO 221-2411.* Due to the large number of connections, we strongly advise against soldering them.
 * 25 &times; 5-conductor lever nuts, e.g. *WAGO 221-415.*

 ## Instructions